CognitiveAISystems/pogema/README.md

 </div>

-Pogema is a high-throughput environment for partially observable multi-agent pathfinding tasks (PO-MAPF).
-Pogema is especially flexible, tunable and scalable environment, which can be tailored to a variety of MAPF settings.
+Partially observable multi-agent pathfing (PO-MAPF) is a challenging problem which fundamentally differs from regular MAPF, in which a central controller is assumed to construct a joint plan for all agents before they start execution.
+PO-MAPF is intrisically decentralized and decision making (e.g. planning) here is interleaved with the execution.
+At each time step an agent receives a (local) observation of the environment and decides which action to take.
+The ultimate goal for the agents is to reach their goals while avoiding collisions with each other and the static obstacles.

+POGEMA stands for Partially-Observable Grid Environment for Multiple Agents.
+This is a grid-based environment that was specifically designed to be flexible, tunable and scalable.
+It can be tailored to a variety of PO-MAPF settings.
+Currently the (somewhat) standard setting is supported: agents can move between the cardinally-adjacent cells of the grid, each action (move or wait) takes one time step.
+No information sharing between the agents is happening.

+POGEMA can generate random maps and start/goals locations for the agents.
+It also can take custom maps as the input.

 ## Installation